cyndis/qmlrs/README.md

 At least on some operating systems, the event loop must run on the main thread.
 Qt will tell you if you mess up.
 The `.exec()` method on views starts the event loop.
 This will block the thread until the window is closed.

-Qt objects have a thread affinity, and their methods must be called on the thread they were created on.
-For this reason, `Engine`s are `NoSend`.
-However, you can create sendable handles using the `.handle()` method (the name "handle" probably should change).
-Handles have built-in logic to allow invoking Qml methods from other threads, but they will not keep the `Engine` alive.
-Method calls will return an error if the underlying `Engine` has been destroyed.

 ## Licensing